 So how does this affect prices?

 If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are correct.
 As you likely understand, older air conditioners could more frequently experience leaks and need repairs.
-Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
-Prices have only gone up due to scarcity.
+Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
+Prices have only increased due to scarcity.

-Remember that in order to purchase R22, you’ll need to be an EPA-certified technician.
-So, the average homeowner can’t purchase a cylinder themselves.
-Plus, there are some strict regulations now on how refrigerant must be reclaimed and recycled, which adds to the cost.
-This fee is passed on to the homeowner as companies must cover the increased overhead related to R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.
+Remember that in order to buy R22, you’ll need to be an EPA-certified technician.
+So, the average homeowner is unable to purchase a cylinder themselves.
+Plus, there are some firm regulations now on how refrigerant must be reclaimed and recycled, which adds to the cost.
+This cost is passed on to the homeowner as companies must cover the increased overhead associated with R22 repairs.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.

 If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re correct, it is.
-This is why when our technicians come out to inspect your unit we look to see what refrigerant your unit uses, and in many cases, we’ll advocate for an upgrade as a result of the increasing cost of taking care of an R22 air conditioner.
+This is why when our technicians come out to inspect your unit we look to see what refrigerant your unit uses, and lots of cases, we’ll recommend an upgrade as a result of the increasing cost of taking care of an R22 air conditioner.

 How do I know if my unit uses R22?

-If you have an air conditioning system that was built before 2010, your AC will likely have R22.
-However, if you installed your air conditioner after January 1, 2010, then your system may not have R22.
+If your home has an air conditioning system that was built before 2010, your AC will likely have R22.
+However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
 You can see the type of refrigerant your system runs on by reading the appliance’s nameplate.
 This nameplate is usually found on the outdoor condenser of your central air conditioning system.
 If you can’t locate it, you can grab your user’s manual.
-Otherwise, you can contact your local Service Experts center.
+Alternatively, you can contact your local Service Experts center.
 If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know quickly if your unit uses R22.

 Instead of Freon, use Puron

-The industry has changed from R22 to R410a, which you may recognize by the brand name Puron.
-For the rest of this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
-There are some serious benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It provides a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+The industry has changed from R22 to R410a, which you may know by the brand name Puron.
+For the rest of this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
+There are some key benefits to switching from an R22 air conditioning unit to one that uses R410a.
+It provides a higher safety rating tests than R22.

 You may have heard information about “drop-in” replacements for R22.
-We strongly recommend against this route.
-Normally a homeowner who is anxious about the cost of replacing their unit seeks out an alternative, and this appears to be an easy solution.
-It typically costs the homeowner more money, and virtually always voids the manufacturer warranty.
-The fact about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
-The phrase “drop-in” is indicating retrofitting a air conditioner, which when done right can cost the homeowner as much, or more, money than buying a new unit that uses R410a.
-In part, this is because different refrigerants function at different pressure levels and require different parts to run, which means the technician is forced to replace the most expensive components of your system to be compatible with the new refrigerant.
-If this vital step is avoided, your system will quickly stop running, and you’ll end up installing a new unit anyway.
+We strongly advocate against this option.
+Normally a homeowner who is anxious about the cost of replacing their unit seeks out an alternative, and this sounds like an easy solution.
+It typically costs the homeowner more money, and almost always voids the manufacturer warranty.
+The truth about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
+The phrase “drop-in” is indicating retrofitting a air conditioner, which when done right can cost the homeowner as much, or more, money than installing a new unit that uses R410a.
+In part, this is because different refrigerants function at different pressure levels and need different parts to run, which means the technician is forced to replace the most expensive components of your system to be compatible with the new refrigerant.
+If this vital step is avoided, your system will quickly stop working, and you’ll be forced to install a new unit anyway.
+If you are dead set on exploring retrofitting, then consult with an HVAC company to determine your best option.

 It’s smart to discuss pricing options with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement achieveable, and we monitor for any manufacturer and utility rebates that would make it easier to manage an unexpected replacement.
-To avoid an emergency on a hot day, lots of our customers elect to do a pre-emptive replacement, and replace an old AC before it quits working.
+At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement achieveable, and we keep track of any manufacturer and utility rebates that would make it easier to swallow an unforeseen replacement.
+To avoid emergencies on a hot day, many of our customers elect to do a pre-emptive replacement, and replace an old AC before it quits working.
 If you’re considering that route as well, then you’re in good company!

 If your unit was built after 2010, you’re probably safe